godfreydoo/retrieve-loaderio-test-data/README.md

 # retrieve-loaderio-test-data

-This repo helps you perform your load testing on [Loader.io](https://loader.io/) by
+This application helps you perform your load testing on [Loader.io](https://loader.io/) by
 1. sequentially executing prepared tests with the same duration,
 2. extracting test results from current run, and
 3. writing to a CSV file for further analysis.